nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ---
-title: Nuxeo Server Cloud 2020 Release Notes
+title: Nuxeo Server LTS 2021 Release Notes
-description: This page relates to the release notes of Nuxeo Server and related addons for the 11 cycle, a.k.a Cloud release 2020 cycle.
+description: This page relates to the release notes of Nuxeo Server and related addons for the 2021 cycle.
 review:
    comment: ''
-   date: '2020-06-30'
+   date: '2021-01-15'
    status: ok
 labels:
     - release-notes